Inheritance tax planning solicitors

 If you give your estate to your children or grandchildren, including foster children, adopted children or stepchildren, your threshold may be increased further.

-Why should I consider legal assistance when writing a will?
+Why should I consider legal assistance for inheritance tax?

-An expert solicitor can advise you on how to share out your estate to avoid paying too much inheritance tax.
+An inheritance tax solicitor can advise you on how to share out your estate to avoid paying too much.
 There are different ways to reduce the amount of inheritance tax due: